 There are many causes of work-related stress.
-However, not all work-related stress is covered by the WCB.
+However not all work-related stress is covered by the WCB.
 The WCB covers psychological injuries that develop as a direct response to traumatic events.
-This may include direct exposure to actual or threatened death, serious injury, an event or series of events that are specific or sudden and objectively considered unusually shocking or horrific.
+This may include direct exposure to actual or threatened death, serious injury, an event or series of events that are specific or sudden and, from a public perspective, unusually shocking or horrific.